 - manage the network supporting our services;

-- configure cable service and other service-related devices; and
+- configure and update cable service and other service-related devices; and

 - comply with law.

-The Telecommunications Act further permits Comcast to use, disclose, and permit access to CPNI obtained from our customers, either directly or indirectly, to:
+The Communications Act further permits Comcast to use, disclose, and permit access to CPNI obtained from our customers, either directly or indirectly, to: